You Are Sure to Agree: Life lacks something when you cannot get a Good Night’s Sleep!

 I recommend the 12-inch product.
 The 6-inch product has only 1.5 inches of memory foam – not much to sink into.
 The 12-inch mattress offers:

-- One 4″ layer of Memory Foam on top (ILD 9.0 – see Buyer’s Guide below and check the PU Foam Website) followed by a 8″ layer of high density foam, the Memory Foam molds to the body’s natural shape.
+- One 4″ layer of Memory Foam on top (ILD 9.0 – see Buyer’s Guide below) followed by a 8″ layer of high density foam, the Memory Foam molds to the body’s natural shape.

 - Foam in this mattress is made without PBDEs, TDCPP or TCEP (“Tris”) flame retardants, ozone depleters, mercury, lead and heavy metals.